 - Engaging in physical activities

 External hemorrhoids are also easier to see when swollen.
 The bluish, swollen vein becomes visible just beneath the skin.
-Contact your doctor if you experience any discomfort or pain from external hemorrhoids.

-And 1 Complication of Hemorrhoids: Thrombosed Hemorrhoids
+1 Complication of Hemorrhoids: Thrombosed Hemorrhoids

 A thrombosed hemorrhoid is a complication that occurs within a hemorrhoid.
 It is caused by a blood clot (thrombosis) developing inside the hemorrhoid tissue.
 They can occur within internal and external hemorrhoids, resulting in common symptoms such as: